Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/cookie-smasher/rules/_index.md

 * Everyone picks a card from their hand.
 (With fewer than 4 players, you pick 2 cards.)
 * Once done, count down and simultaneously reveal them all.
 * Based on the cards played, one of them will be "poisoned" (see [next section](#finding_the_poison)).
 * The first player to tap this card, wins the round!
-(Congratulations, you’ve saved the king's life again!)
+(Congratulations, you've saved the king's life again!)

 @TODO: EXAMPLE IMAGE?

-The winner adds **1 card** to their score pile.
+The winner adds **1 card** from the table to their score pile.

 Any violation of the rules (such as tapping the wrong card) means **-3 points**: remove three cards from your score pile.

-The round is now over.
-All other cards played are discarded.

 {{% remark %}}
 The confusion and interruption after a wrong guess makes it hard to continue fairly, so any violation ends the round instantly.
 {{% /remark %}}

+The round is now over.
+All other cards played are discarded.
+The winner/loser of this round becomes the new **king**!

 _Everyone plays with one hand.
 That hand both reveals their own card and must be used for tapping the bad food.
 Using the wrong hand is, of course, a rules violation._

-{{< rules-example id="turn" >}} @TODO: playful example
+{{< rules-example id="turn" >}}

 {{% /rules-block %}}